watarukumagai-git/opt/peer_review/no2/review_comment.md

 - The prediction method is combined with the CEEMDAN-VMD and DBO-LSTM algorithms.
 - Moreover, it is verified that the prediction performance of this method is superior to several machine learning algorithms through numerical simulation using wind power data.
 - It provides an interesting data through many comparisons, but I think it still needs extensive revisions to be acceptable for publication in terms of originality, creativity, and readability.
-- From this reason, the judgement is "C" (major revision).
+- From this reason, the judgement is "C" (Rereview after major revision).
 - It should be revised according to following major comments and improved as necessary.

-## [major comment1]
+## [major comments]
+## major comment1 (General)
 - What is the originality and creativity of this paper?
 - The originality and creativity written in the current manuscript may not reach the level required for publication in this journal for the following reasons:
    - CEEMDAN-VMD, LSTM, and DBO algorithm as elements of the prediction method have been developed in other literature.
    - Morever, I guess the electrical power load prediction problem is generally well known and this paper do not add special or difficult situaions.
-Therefore, the problem definition is existing.
+Therefore, the problem formulation is existing.
    - The idea is existing which machine learning or deep learning's hyperparamter tuning by high-level optimization function.
 This has been a necessary task in recent years to bring the performance of deep learning to a practical level in various tasks and be well-known as automated machine learning (AutoML) / Neural Architecture Search (NAS).
 For example, the exsiting studies [28]-[30] get neural network's hyperparameters by them and improve the prediction performance in various tasks.
 Therfore, introducing optimization function is existing.
    - Expecially, the referenced paper [26] costructs a prediction method by combining with CEEMDAN and LSTM; and applies this to power load data. the exsiting studies [31]-[33] propose a methodology that LSTM-based prediction model is applied after data prepocessing combined with CEEMDAN and VMD is applied.
 They are very similar to the prediction methods in this paper.
 - 一方、In my understanding, Fig.1に示すように、CEEMDAN-VMDによるデータ処理の構成方法や、このデータ処理法とLSTMによる予測手法の組み合わせ方に、本論文の新規性・創造性があると推察する。
 - Overall, please specify the originality and creativity of this paper in Chapter 1 with attention to differences from other literature.

-## [major comment2]
+## major comment2 (General)
 - The main purpose of this paper is to improve the prediction accuracy for short-mid term power load forcasting task.
 - But what is the secondary purpose or motivation?
 - I guess the reason why this paper uses the prediction method combined with some algorithms is to deal with and randomness of power load data.
 - Overall, please describe "the main purpose of this paper is to improve the prediction accuracy for short-mid term power load forcasting task by dealing with and randomness of power load data" in Chapter 1.

-## [major comment3]
+## major comment3 (General)
 - Please review the current manuscript structure.
 - Following the general format, this paper should consist of introduction (Chapter 1), prediction method (Chapters 2 and 3), results and discussion (Chapter 4).
 - Overall, the title of Chapter 3 should be revised from "DBO Optimization Algorithm" to "LSTM-Based Prediction Model".
 - 適応フィルタによるデータ処理

-## [major comment4]
+## major comment4 (Chapter 3, Page 3)
 - What is the reason for using DBO as optimization algorithm?
-- I would guess that the answer is "because DBO showed the best performance through numerical experiments in Section 4.5", I believe that this is not valid for any other task.
+- I would guess that the answer is "because DBO showed the best performance through numerical experiments in Section 4.5", and I believe that this is not valid for any other task.
 - If this reason is correct, using DBO is not an original idea for this paper.
 - Moreover, there are many misstatements in the DBO algorithm's part of the current manuscript Compare with the DBO's original paper [29].
 Details are described in minor comments.
 - Overall, please modify the following items: